|

 move the system towards its goal.

-Once
+Once you have

-also become self-reinforcing.
-Think
+self-reinforcing.
+Think smaller

 What Are The Unavoidable Outcomes?